 - Current Servers-This list contains the servers currently available in your console session.
 Select your target server from the list.
 Servers that are not licensed for the workflow you have selected and those not applicable to the workload type you have selected will be filtered out of the list.
-For example, a DR repository server cannot be used as a recovery server if you have selected to recover an entire protected server. - Find a New Server-If the server you need is not in the Current Servers list, click the Find a New Server heading.
+For example, a DR repository server cannot be used as a recovery server if you have selected to recover an entire protected server.
+If the server you are looking for is not displayed, enable Show all servers.
+The servers in red are not available for the source server or workload type you have selected.
+Hover your mouse over an unavailable server to see a reason why this server is unavailable. - Find a New Server-If the server you need is not in the Current Servers list, click the Find a New Server heading.
 From here, you can specify a server along with credentials for logging in to the server.
 If necessary, you can click Browse to select a server from a network drill-down list.